Trump’s Immigration Actions: The source documents behind the news

 Many court cases are currently testing the legality of the Executive Order and its ramifications.
 Official documents associated with these cases are available through the University of Michigan Law School’s Civil Rights Litigation Clearinghouse (which is useful because many legal documents are otherwise only available for a fee, even though PACER).
 Of particular note:

-- On February 3rd, 2017, Judge Robart issued a Temporary Restraining Order as part of the State of Washington v Trump case 2:17-cv-00141 (W.D.
+- On February 3rd, 2017, Judge Robart issued a Temporary Restraining Order as part of the States of Washington & Minnesota v Trump case 2:17-cv-00141 (W.D.
 Wash.).
 This order says that the federal government is not allowed to enforce sections 3(c), 5(a), 5(b), 5(c), and 5(e) of the Executive Order.
 The order is nation-wide and in effect until we hear otherwise.

 - On February 3rd, 2017, White House Press Secretary Sean Spicer issued a statement via Facebook saying that the White House will block Judge Robart’s Temporary Restraining Order “at the earliest possible time” and citing 8 U.S. Code § 1182 as the legal grounds for the Executive Order.
 (Yes, Facebook was the official announcement vehicle.
 I triple checked.)